 Rottweilers are Panters

 Ultimately, your Rottweiler is bound to pant at times.
-Their large size and double coat mean they easily get warm, and of course, they love their long walks and lots of exercises!
+Their large size and double coat mean they easily get warm, and of course, they love their long walks and lots of exercise!

 Unless they’re panting at irregular times, or they’re panting for long periods after exercise without stopping, then there’s no need to be concerned.
 It’s just another facet of the Rottie breed we know and love.